The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 iii.
 If the violation was a result of the actions of one to four sorority members, then the sorority’s leadership will be responsible for disciplining the members violation of the policy and must turn in the results of the disciplinary action to the Alabama Panhellenic Association Director of Judicial Affairs.

-f.
+e.
 Normal visiting hours for women interested in Greek life at the University of Alabama (high school seniors and women considered to be Upperclassmen) in a sorority house and/or on sorority property will be between the hours of 10:00 AM CST and 7:00 PM CST, excluding home football game days in the Fall semester.
-University tours may be scheduled through Greek Ambassadors, Office of Admissions, or Alumni Affairs.
+Sorority house tours have to be scheduled through Greek Ambassadors, Office of Admissions, or Alumni Affairs.

 VI.
 Summer No-Contact Period

 a.
 During the Summer no-contact period (beginning May 1st) preceding Primary Recruitment, sorority women and alumnae representing their own sorority may not contact Potential New Members or

 their parents for any reason unless they know them personally and would have contact with them outside of reasons for Panhellenic Recruitment.